Counseling for Parents

 In the first few sessions, I want to learn about you as parents and learn about your children and your family system.
 We will work together to determine what you need from sessions and what you want them to look like.
 I take a whole-family approach to counseling and would love to include the children in our work together after we lay the foundation in therapy.

 I pull from resources including Daniel Siegel’s work, Good Inside by Dr. Becky Kennedy, and Brain-Body Parenting by Mona Delahooke.
-I believe that it is important to understand our own reactions as parents and where they come from so we can effectively handle moments of high emotion in our children.
+I believe that it is important to understand our own reactions as parents and where they come from, so we can effectively handle moments of high emotion in our children.
 Parenthood can easily bring up triggers from the past, and to help our children regulate their emotions and behaviors, we need to handle our own.

 Our work together will include a safe space for you as the parents, psychoeducation, tools for you to use at home, and family sessions as needed.